Add Key Metrics to Evaluate Your Business

 The widget-level buttons appear at the bottom of the dashboard designer.

-To clone the step, click and then .
+To clone the query, click and then .

-Notice that the explorer retains the step query.
-Let’s change the filter to show won opportunities instead of open opportunities in this cloned step.
+Notice that the explorer retains the query.
+Let’s change the filter to show won opportunities instead of open opportunities in this cloned query.

 Click the Filters tab, and then click Stage filter.